Garlic Butter Naan - Quick without yeast

 - Divide the dough ball into quarters and further divide them in to smaller portions of dough balls.
 You should be able to make 8-10 large lemon sized balls.

-- Not place a dough ball on the counter or your roti plate, dust with some plain white flour and flatten it out with a rolling pin.
-Flatten it to 1/2 inch thickness or even thinner if you prefer.
+- Now place a dough ball on the counter or your roti plate, dust with some plain white flour and flatten it out with a rolling pin.
+Flatten it to 1/2 inch thickness or even thinner if you prefer with your fingers or just by stretching it.
 Dust a little flour if it gets sticky white rolling.

-- Next add in the chopped Garlic Pods, coriander leaves on top and sprinkle some Kalonji or nigella seeds on top.
+- Next add in the chopped Garlic Pods and sprinkle some Kalonji or nigella seeds on top.

-- With the rolling pin gently roll on top so the garlic and nigella seeds and coriander stick to the naan well.
+- With the rolling pin gently roll on top so the garlic and nigella seeds and coriander stick to the naan surface.

 - Heat a cast iron Tawa or a pan to medium to high flame.
 Once its nice and hot carefully transfer the rolled Garlic naan to it and cook on medium to high flame for about 3-4 mins.
 You will see small bubbles appearing on top.
 It means its time to flip it over.
 Flip it over and cook for 1-2 minutes.

-- Transfer to a serving dish and brush the top with melted butter.
+- Transfer to a serving dish and brush the top with melted butter and coriander leaves.